 When we slice and dice the data, we get to benchmark our specific procurement processes.
 We have the ability to assess the organization with common spend analysis but also with customized metrics that are relevant to our specific organization.
 We can look at spend by commodity, total expenditure by supplier, maverick buying levels by department, material price changes, best contract negotiators in the organization, and much more.

-Do you want to understand today’s tech-based spend management on a deeper level?
+Do you want to understand today’s tech-based direct and indirect spend management on a deeper level?
 Download ProcurePort’s white paper Spend Analysis – Leveraging Technology to Translate Data into Sourcing Intelligence and read more today.